Questioning Double Jeopardy

 In a nutshell

-Double Jeopardy is one of those “get off on a technicality” laws that prevents a repeat prosecution for someone acquitted in a criminal trial by either the jury, the judge or appeal court judges.
+Double jeopardy is one of those “get off on a technicality” laws that prevents a repeat prosecution for someone acquitted in a criminal trial by either the jury, the judge or appeal court judges.

 It has come to prominence and, depending on the viewpoint, a certain level of notoriety in modern times due to the combination of the increasing crime solving abilities of modern forensic science, with that of the (primarily commercial) media responding to a public demand for more exposure on law and order issues.